 Hate to generalize but mothers are usually the planners for special events in most households be it birthdays, graduations, family picnics etc etc. Family members rely on her event planning skills and in the process loose much of their own.
 If you’re worried about disappointing Mom on Mother’s Day, keep reading!
-I’m giving you the simplest Mother’s Day guide for all moms.
+I’m giving you the simplest guide for what Mom wants for Mother’s Day.
 Whether Mother’s Day is a special day in your house or just another day, making mom feel special never hurts!

 So what does Mom want for Mother’s Day?
 Flowers, breakfast-in-bed, spa day, lunch out, etc etc?
 Actually it depends on how old her children are.
 See all of us Moms have various seasons of motherhood: New Mom, Mom of Toddlers/Preschoolers, Mom of Kids under 9, Mom of Tweens, Mom of Teens, The Empty Nester, Grandmother etc etc.

 All of these stages have different needs and let’s talk about each one of them:

 Sleep.
 Sleep.
 Opportunity for cuddles with baby.
 Breakfast in bed.
 Thoughtful card.
 Photo ops (only when mom is ready or with appropriate filters).
 More sleep.
 This is exactly what mom wants for Mother’s Day when she is in the thick of the baby days.

 Sleep.
 Breakfast in bed.
 Cuddles with kids.
 Photo ops.
 Take the kids out for the day and let mom chill on her own till she calls you herself to say that she misses the kids.

 Sleep in.
 Breakfast.
 Take the kids for activities and drop mom at the nearest spa.
 Pick her later and enjoy a take away lunch at home.
 Family movie time and lots of cuddles.

 Involve the kids in making breakfast, serving it and cleaning up later (most important part).